Tom (given name)

-Tom is often used as a diminutive of Thomas.
+Tom is a masculine given name, often used as a diminutive of Thomas.
 In Germanic countries and Scandinavia, "Tom" is in use as a formal given name.

 The Gaelic-Cymric name Tom means "rising ground" or "eminent".
 In literature and popular culture, it is often used to represent "an ordinary man".
 The name Tôm also exists as an independent Aramaic name.